Boban Kajgo

-Boban Kajgo (born March 10, 1989 in Mostar) is a Canadian soccer player of Serbian origin who plays for the OFK Balkan Mirijevo in the Serbian League Belgrade.
+Boban Kajgo (born March 10, 1989) is a Canadian retired soccer player of Serbian origin.

 Career

 Youth

 Kajgo began his career with ASJ Jean Talon and attended 2003 into the Concordia University.
 He played than from 2005 to 2007 in the youth side for OFK Belgrade.

 Professional

 In 2007 signed his first professional contract with FK Hajduk Beograd and earned in two years 37 games, who scores 5 goals.
 He left his club FK Hajduk Beograd to join on 14 July 2009 in the Serbian SuperLiga club FK Smederevo, signing a two-year contract.

 In summer 2011 he joined FK Leotar in the Premier League of Bosnia and Herzegovina, but during the following winter break he moved to FK Sutjeska Foča playing in the First League of the Republika Srpska.
 During the summer of 2012, Kajgo returned to Belgrade and joined Balkan Mirijevo – a member of third tier of Serbian football.